Shamar/shamar.github.io/_posts/2019-06-03-what-is-informatics.markdown

 several trade offs in a different way.

 What if the persons on the other end are tired?
-What if they need to address unespected issues with your program?
+What if they need to address unexpected issues with your program?
 Do they really understand what they are doing with your software?
 Do they really understand the security risk it poses?
 Do they feel scared by the software?